 Is the uniform bought directly from the school?

 Parts of the school uniform (trousers, skirt, shirts) can be purchased from any uniform stockist, such as high street supermarkets.
 The school tie and jumper need to be purchased from either Rawcliffes or the ‘Uniform Shop’, either in store or online.
 We place a great importance on students wearing our uniform with pride and as such have high expectations.
 We believe that our uniform is affordable, practical and gives children an identity with the school.

-What will the Transition support look like in light of COVID-19?
+What will the Transition support look like?

 What extra-curricular opportunities does the school offer?